ethannicholas/Frost/docs/documentationComments.md

 directives beginning with `@` at the end of the documentation comment.

 The summary and description are written in a variant of the standard [Markdown](https://en.wikipedia.org/wiki/Markdown) format.
-Panda's Markdown implementation differs from standard Markdown in two major ways: first, all source code is assumed to be Panda code and is syntax highlighted appropriately, and second, the link syntax has been extended.
+Frost's Markdown implementation differs from standard Markdown in two major ways: first, all source code is assumed to be Frost code and is syntax highlighted appropriately, and second, the link syntax has been extended.

 In addition to normal URL links, links within documentation comments may point to particular